sakthiiv/sakthiiv.github.io/content/authors/admin/_index.md

     date_end: 2024-08-27
     summary: |
       Responsibilities include:
-        - Responsible for the delivery of the core digital platform features that enables organizational business teams to deliver faster value.
+        - Led the delivery of the core digital platform features that enables organizational business teams to deliver faster value.
         - Played the Technology principle role for multiple platform products under the Internal Developer Platform portfolio.
         - Played a key role in enabling the platform products to be the one stop shop for developer effectiveness with the goal to reduce cognitive load.
-        - Responsible for the architecture and delivery of an event driven and request response driven enablement platform for core business services.
+        - Was responsible for the architecture and delivery of an event driven and request response driven enablement platform for core business services.
         - Led the delivery of integrations with SAAS products through AWS cloud for Procurement and Asset management domains.
   - position: Module Lead
     company_name: Photon Interactive Pvt Ltd